Step 4: Full View

 Should Engineer A treat the real estate firm's status as the sellers' representative, an adverse party in the transaction, as an independent categorical basis for withholding the report, or is the adversarial relationship merely one factor in a broader confidentiality analysis?

-Treat Adverse Party Status as Categorical Bar Board's choice Recognize the real estate firm's status as the sellers' representative as an independent categorical basis for withholding the report, separate from and in addition to the general confidentiality obligation, and refrain from any transmission to the firm regardless of other considerations.
+O1 Recognize the real estate firm's status as the sellers' representative as an independent categorical basis for withholding the report, separate from and in addition to the general confidentiality obligation, and refrain from any transmission to the firm regardless of other considerations.
+Board's choice

 The existence of an actual adverse interest relationship between the proposed recipient and the client is a categorical, independent basis for the non-transmission obligation under the NSPE Code.
 Transmitting the report to the sellers' representative effectively armed an adverse party with information the clients had commissioned and paid for, compounding the breach of loyalty with a concrete and foreseeable harm to the clients' negotiating position.
 The client's proprietary interest in controlling disclosure exists independently of whether the report's contents are advantageous or damaging, even a favorable report can be weaponized in negotiation.